Python3pkg/Nappy/wiki/NumerousMetric-class.md

 See the `metric` method in class `Numerous` for a more complete discussion of allowable types of metric IDs.

+As a shorthand, although it is not normally recommended, you can even skip creating the Numerous object and just do this:

+    m = numerous.NumerousMetric('123123123')

+which will work as long as you have set up your NUMEROUSAPIKEY environment variable.
+The `NumerousMetric` constructor will call `numerous.Numerous()` for you in this case.
+So it's a nice short way to create a metric when all you need to do is some sort of one liner like:

+    numerous.NumerousMetric('123123123').write(99)

+to just update metric '123123123' to the value 99.
+Note, however, that each metric you instantiate this way gets its own brand new Numerous() object.
+Not recommended unless you really are just doing a one-shot update.

 ## Public Attributes
 * `id` - the metric ID (string form)
 * `nr` - the Numerous() object used to talk to the server.